-From time to time, I get asked by students “how can I find a good PhD supervisor?
-What are the key characteristics?”
-And sometimes, I sit on PhD panels, and I am surprised how little thought the PhD students put into choosing their supervisor.
+From time to time, I get asked by students “how can I find a good PhD supervisor?”
+And sometimes I sit on PhD evaluation panels and I am surprised how little thought the PhD students put into choosing their supervisor.
 Therefore, I decided to write this blog post for potential PhD candidates about choosing a good PhD supervisor.
 I hope it provides guidance to those who plan to do a PhD.
 In my description, I focus on potential PhD students in information retrieval, machine learning and recommender systems because these are the fields I am working in.
-However, most of the information probably also applies to PhD studies in other fields.
+However, most of the information probably applies to PhD studies in other fields.

 So, let´s get started.
 The perfect PhD supervisor has/provides: